 Ninety percent of each entering class must demonstrate financial need.
 For only ten percent of each entering class, the financial need requirement is waived.
-For more information on our unique cost of education package click the tuition and fees link below.
+For more information on our unique cost of education package click the cost of education and fees link below.

-Students should be in the top half of their graduating class with a preferred high school gpa of at least 3.0 and obtain our preferred score of at least 20 on the ACT or a 950 on the SAT.
+Students should be in the top half of their graduating class with a preferred high school gpa of at least 3.0 and obtain our preferred score of at least 20 on the ACT or a 1030 on the SAT.
 Most of our students' grades and test scores are well above these standards.
 We pay particular attention not only to these factors, but also to the types of courses taken in high school and their levels of difficulty.
 It is to your advantage to have above average grades, especially in English classes.
-The College provides a scholarship for tuition to every student admitted; it is important that the College invest its resources in students who have a track record of success in their academic experiences.
+The College provides a scholarship to every student admitted; it is important that the College invest its resources in students who have a track record of success in their academic experiences.

 Regional Ozarks Region County List

 The College was founded to serve students specifically from the Ozarks region.
 Although we occasionally admit students from outside the region, preference is given to those from the College’s service region, as shown below.